Bard Library Economics Resources

 Levy Economics Institute at Bard College

-- Fall Recruiting Consortium New York City
+Fall Recruiting Consortium New York City

-- Graduate School Placement
+Graduate School Placement

 Simon Graduate School of Business, University of Rochester

 MBA Early Leaders Initiative.
 Bard students are eligible for direct admission to the MBA program and special scholarship opportunities.

 Bard 4-1 Dual Degree Program in Economics and Finance

 BS Economics and Finance.
 Bard students in any program outside of economics can add a B.S. degree in Economics and Finance to their B.A. degree in one additional year.

 Bard Center for Environmental Policy - 3+2 Program

 MS Environmental Policy; MS Climate Science and Policy.
 Bard undergraduates may proceed directly from three years of undergraduate study to one of the two-year master’s degree programs.

 Columbia University School of Engineering - 3+2 Program

 BS Financial Engineering; BS Operations Research; BS Engineering Management Systems.
 Bard students with a strong economics, math and science background can obtain a BA in Economics from Bard and a BS in the above fields from Columbia in five years.

 Bard Center for Civic Engagement

-The center coordinates civil engagement opportunities that include the Trustee Leadership Project, the Bard Prison Initiative and other internship and local/international partnerships that provide a variety of opportunities to students. http://www.bard.edu/civicengagement/projects/
+The center coordinates civil engagement opportunities that include the Trustee Leadership Project, the Bard Prison Initiative and other internship and local/international partnerships that provide a variety of opportunities to students.

 Bard Globalization and International Affairs Program in New York City

 Internships suitable for economics students are available through a large network of organizations in public policy, global development, public health, media and the financial sector.

-Central European University
+Central European University in Vienna

 Bard sponsored semester abroad program for advanced undergraduates interested in Masters level courses in Economics.
 Financial aid available.

-Global Collaborative Summer Program, Kyung-Hee University
+Global Collaborative Summer Program, Kyung-Hee University, Seoul, Korea

-Summer program co-hosted with University of Pennsylvania.
+Summer program co-hosted by University of Pennsylvania.
 Coursework in development economics and political economy.
 Scholarships available to Bard students.

-Bard Globalization and International Affairs (BGIA) Program
+Bard Globalization and International Affairs (BGIA) Program, New York City